maryash/maryash.github.io/summer2018.md

 ---

 This course presents an overview of computer science (CS) with an emphasis on problem-solving and computational thinking through 'coding': computer programming for beginners.
 Other topics include: organization of hardware, software, and how information is structured on contemporary computing devices.
 This course is pre-requisite to several introductory core courses in the CS Major.
 The course is also required for the CS minor.
-MATH 12500 or higher is strongly recommended as a co-req for intended Majors.
+MATH 125 or higher is strongly recommended as a co-req for intended Majors.

-The course has lectures on Tuesday mornings and recitation sections offered throughout the week (you must register both for the lecture and a recitation section).
+The course has lectures on Tuesdays and Thursdays and recitation sections on Mondays and Wednesdays.
+You must register for both lecture and recitation.

 **Course Coordinator and Lecture Instructor:**
+Genady Maryash
-**Genady Maryash** office hours: after lecture on Tuesdays and before lecture on Thursdays
+*Office hours: after lecture on Tuesdays and before lecture on Thursdays*

 **Tutor/UTA Coordinator:**
-**Katherine Howitt**
+Katherine Howitt

 **Lab Hours:** There is a dedicated computer laboratory, HN1001E for this course:
-Staffed Hours: Monday-Friday, 9:30am to 9:30pm, when classes are in session.
+Staffed Hours: Monday-Thursday, 9:30am to 6:00pm.

 **Lecture & Recitation Instructors:**